laddie132/Match-LSTM/README.md

 - -c config_file: Defined model hyperparameters.
 Default: `config/model_config.yaml`

-> Notice that there are some config templates you can choose in directory `config/`, such as `config/match-lstm.yaml`, `config/r-net.yaml`, and so on.
+> Note that there are some config templates you can choose in directory `config/`, such as `config/match-lstm.yaml`, `config/r-net.yaml`, and so on.
 You can also try to modify `config/model_config.yaml` for default arguments.

 ### Test